 To establish a network to balance OBOR’s influence, India should look to strengthen alliances in Asia with other countries alarmed by or left out of Silk Road plans.
-These include Japan, which did send an envoy to the meeting though not its Prime Minister Shinzo Abe, and has grave concerns about China’s growing might, and Singapore, which China didn’t invite to last week’s meeting.“Modi has a very long road ahead of him to try to push back against Beijing.”
+These include Japan, which did send an envoy to the meeting though not its Prime Minister Shinzo Abe, and has grave concerns about China’s growing might, and Singapore, which China didn’t invite to last week’s meeting.

 According to the Economic Times newspaper, India and Japan are planning to fund infrastructure projects in East Africa, while Japan will join India in the expansion of Iran’s Chabahar port.
 In Sri Lanka too, the two countries are jointly planning to expand the Trincomalee port.
 They are also likely to partner to develop Dawei port along the Thai-Myanmar border, and in Bangladesh.
 But again, India might by stymied by a bureaucracy that is slow to act on deals that would further solidify ties—for instance by approving the purchase of amphibious aircraft from Japan, which is looking for a foothold in the global arms trade.

 India could also continue to lobby other countries around the concerns it raised in its statement in OBOR, including debt burdens for participating countries, environmental standards and transparency in the bidding process.

 “India can’t go around crying that the OBOR is a bad idea.
 What the Indian government can do now, is talk to countries and convince them about the potential risks that come with joining,” says Acharya, of JNU.